-Action/actor Task description Expected Outcome Timescale Progress Consider the potential to build new homes on Council owned land.
+Action/actor Task description Expected Outcome Timescale Progress Review of Aligned Core Strategy (2014) and Local Planning Document (2018) (Gedling Local Development Plan).
+GBC Planning Policy.
+Review Submission of Gedling Local Development Plan for examination by December 2026.
+On-going (in accordance with Local Developme nt Scheme revised in March 2025).
+Work commenced.
+Work on Issues and Options document commenced in early 2025 and aims to be out for consultation in July 2025.
+Strategic elements of subsequent publication draft plan will be consistent with Greater Nottingham Strategic Plan where appropriate.
 Consider the potential to build new homes on Council owned land.
+Consider the potential to build new homes on Council owned land.
 Accelerate housing delivery, increase affordable housing supply.
 On-going.
-GBC sites re- assessed in SHLAA 2022/23 review.
+GBC sites re- assessed in SHLAA 2023/24 review.
 Review Community Infrastructure Levy (CIL).
 GBC Development Management.
 Review of CIL.
 Review of CIL.
 Preparation of annual Infrastructure Funding Statements.
 On-going.
-The Levelling up and Regeneration Bill proposes significant changes to the current planning system including CIL.
+The Levelling up and Regeneration Bill proposes significant changes to the current planning system including

+Action/actor Task description Expected Outcome Timescale Progress CIL.
 As such, the decision has been made to postpone Gedling's review of CIL.
 A review of the Infrastructure List (formerly Regulation 123 List) is however proposed to ensure that strategic infrastructure is provided where development is or proposed to take place.
-See Infrastructure Funding Statement 2022/23.
-Future SHLAA Review.
+See Infrastructure Funding Statement 2023/24 Future SHLAA Review.
 GBC Planning Policy.
 More detailed call for sites and more proactive approach to identifying potential sites.
 Additional small sites identified.
 2023/24 SHLAA Review.
-Updated SHLAA to inform A joint SHLAA methodology has been agreed with other Greater Nottingham councils.
-SHLAA
+Updated SHLAA to inform Gedling Local Developm ent Plan Site Selection.
+A joint SHLAA methodology has been agreed with other Greater Nottingham councils.
+SHLAA based on joint methodology informs the preparation of the Gedling Local Development Plan.